Zbigniew (duke of Poland): Exile of Sieciech

 The division of Poland and the admission of Władysław I's sons as co-rulers worried Sieciech.
 He feared that this could weaken his position.
 According to historiography, it remains unclear why Władysław I supported Sieciech rather than his sons.
 Zbigniew and Bolesław renewed their alliance and prepared for war.
 This renewal was formalised by the magnate Skarbimir at the Wiec in Wrocław.
 It was then decided that nobleman Wojsław Powała (a relative of Sieciech) be removed as Bolesław's guardian and that an expedition against the Palatine be organized.
-In 1099 the opposing forces met in a battle at the river Pilica near Zarnowiec.
+In 1099, the opposing forces met in a battle at the river Pilica near Zarnowiec.
 Zbigniew and Bolesław prevailed.
 The defeated Władysław I agreed to permanently remove Sieciech from his position.

 A few months later, Zbigniew and Bolesław attacked Sieciechów, where the Palatine was hidden.
-Surprisingly, Władysław I, with a little army came to aid Sieciech.
-In this situation, the princes decided to deposed their father.
+Surprisingly, Władysław I, with a little army, came to aid Sieciech.
+In this situation, the princes decided to depose their father.
 In a campaign to encircle Sieciech and Władysław I, Zbigniew marched against Masovia, where he took control of Płock, while Bołeslaw was directed to the South, where he could conquer Lesser Poland.
 However, Władysław I predicted the maneuvers of his sons and directed his forces to Masovia.
 The definitive battle between both armies took place near Płock.
 Władysław I was defeated and forced to exile Sieciech from the country.
 Martin I, Archbishop of Gniezno. also took a major part in the disagreements between Władysław I and his sons.
 The Palatine left Poland around 1100–1101 and went to Germany.
 He returned to Poland a few years later, but didn't play any political role.
 He may have been blinded.
 Władysław I died on 4 June 1102.